angular/components/src/lib/form-field/form-field.md

 element.

 #### Error: A hint was already declared for align="..."
-This error occurs you have added multiple hints for the same side.
+This error occurs if you have added multiple hints for the same side.
 Keep in mind that the `hintLabel` property adds a hint to the start side.

 #### Error: mat-form-field must contain a MatFormFieldControl
 This error occurs when you have not added a form field control to your form field.
 If your form